 Neve actually did a better job on this.
 The interface is very different from Astra, and with more options.

 a.
-User – you can select individual user.
+User – you can select an individual user.

 b.
-Post Author – this is good for news page with multiple authors.
-E.g. Header for short introduction, footer for signature or related post.
+Post Author – this is good for news pages with multiple authors.
+E.g., Header for a short introduction, footer for signature, or related post.

 4. Elementor Addons

-Neve provide the Addons as a built-in module, whilst Astra bundled Ultimate Addons For Elementor plugin in its Mini Agency Plan which provide 31 design widgets for Elementor page builder.
-The difference is obvious isn’t it?
+Neve provides the Addons as a built-in module, while Astra bundled Ultimate Addons For Elementor plugin in its Mini Agency Plan which provides 31 design widgets for Elementor page builder.
+The difference is obvious, isn’t it?